ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/pixel-tracker/pixel-tracker-setup.md

 **2.4.
 You may optionally enter a page URL**.
 Both the Clojure Collector and Cloudfront collector will be able to deduce the URL directly (without relying on a value entered in a query string), so this can be safely left out if you wish.

 **2.5.
 Select the type of collector you're using and enter the relevant details.** If you're using the Cloudfront collector you will need to enter the Cloudfront subdomain.
-If you're using the Clojure collector (or any other collector) you will need to enter the or the endpoint collector URL.
+If you're using the Clojure collector (or any other collector) you will need to enter the endpoint collector URL.

 **2.6.
 Select the `Generate Pixel tracking tag button**.
 The tracking code will be displayed below the wizard.
 Copy this to the clipboard.